Apsurt/aocenv/README.md

 * **Local Caching**: All puzzle inputs, texts, answers, and submissions are cached locally.
 This makes the tool incredibly fast and respects the AoC servers by minimizing requests.
 * **Full CLI Control**: Manage your entire workflow from the terminal with intuitive commands.
 * **Boilerplate Generation**: Kickstart new puzzles instantly with the `aoc start` command.
+* **Persistent Context**: Set your target puzzle once with `aoc context set` and all commands will automatically use that year and day.
 * **Interactive Stats Viewer**: Get a beautiful, scrollable overview of your progress across all years with `aoc stats`.
 * **Solution Management**: Automatically or manually archive your code with `aoc.bind()` and load it back into your workspace with `aoc load`.
 * **Safe & Robust**: Built-in safety checks, confirmation prompts for destructive actions.